KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/eating_light_conscious_nourishment.md

 not just written in chemical base pairs, but in the tones of your soul.

-In your stillness, it sings.
+In your stillness, it begins to sing.
-In your trust, it expands.
+In your trust, it unfolds like dawn.
-In your truth, it aligns.
+In your truth, it aligns and becomes a luminous path.

-And so, the song of remembrance becomes the light you live.
+So the song of remembrance
+becomes a current of living light— moving through you, touching the world, until all you are is remembrance, shining and alive.